The most often asked question by new Husky puppy owners is: How do I potty train my Husky? He just pees everywhere!

 - Stay up later than usual.
-I usually stay up until midnight or even 1 am when needed.
-He’s probably napping so you want to catch him between night naps.
+I usually stay up until midnight, or even 1 am when needed.
+He’s probably napping, so you want to catch him between night naps.
 As soon as he wakes up or he has had a 3 to 4 hours nap, take him to the potty place.
 Then you can go to sleep.

 - A great plan if you can do it is to wake up ar about 5 or 6 am.
-He will most likely wake up and you know what you have to do.
+He will most likely wake up, and you know what you have to do.

 - His crate or designated sleeping place is near the bed in the first weeks, so you can hopefully hear him if he wakes up.
-A semi-opened door that squeals or trips something does wonders!
+A semi-opened door that squeals or trips something does wonder!
 Huskies usually do not pee where they sleep – they got this from their mother.
 So if you can make sure he makes some noises you can get up and direct him towards the right place to go potty.

 This way, you will actually need to wake up just once a night.
-It’s hard but thankfully it does not last forever.
+It’s hard, but thankfully it does not last forever.

 Oh, and another tip: try not to excite him too much in the night.
 The cool air will wake him up in a second and you might find yourself in the middle of a 1 am playing session when you just want to go to bed.